-Supposed case: Restraints on equipment, etc. in connection with the establishment of targets for greenhouse gas reduction
+Supposed case 24: Restraints on the use of equipment, etc. in connection with the establishment of targets for greenhouse gas reduction

-For the purpose of reducing the greenhouse gas emissions generated in the provision of Service A, Trade Association X, which consists of enterprises providing Service A, has set a uniform annual target for member enterprises' reduction of the greenhouse gas emissions and has arranged that any member enterprise that has failed to achieve the target will not be allowed any longer to use the equipment managed by Trade Association X and required for the provision of Service A.
+For the purpose of reducing the greenhouse gas emissions generated in the provision of Service A, Trade Association X, which consists of enterprises providing Service A, has set a uniform annual target for member enterprises' reduction of the greenhouse gas emissions and has arranged that any member enterprise that has failed to achieve the target will not be allowed any longer to use the facility managed by X and required for the provision of Service A.

-[Commentary] Concerning this act, the rationality of the purpose is acknowledged within social and public purposes of greenhouse gas emissions reduction.
-Nonetheless, the adequacy of the means cannot be acknowledged, in consideration of possible alternatives with smaller impact on member enterprise business activities, since trade association's imposing restraints or disadvantage on member enterprise use of equipment necessary for business activities, going beyond establishing the voluntary standards for greenhouse gas emissions reduction, gets outside the reach of necessary and rational act for simply prompting member enterprises to achieve the target; therefore this act poses a problem under the Antimonopoly Act.
+[Commentary] Concerning this act, social and public purposes of greenhouse gas emissions reduction are found to have the rationality.
+Nonetheless, considering that there are possible alternatives with smaller impact on member enterprises' business activities, trade association's imposition of disadvantage which is ban on member enterprise's use of facility necessary for their business activities, goes beyond establishment of the voluntary standards for greenhouse gas emissions reduction, and gets outside the reach of necessary and rational act for simply prompting member enterprises to achieve the target.
+For that reason, the adequacy of the means is not found.
+Therefore, this act poses problems under the Antimonopoly Act.

-Part I Joint Activities (9): Joint R&D 1
+Part I Joint Activities (14): Joint R&D (i)